aivantuquero/aivantuquero/README.md

 - 👋 Hi, I’m @aivantuquero
-- 👀 I’m interested in Cloud technologies and machine learning
+- 👀 I’m interested in Cloud technologies, Full stack development and machine learning
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Data science, and the .NET Framework
 - 💞️ I’m looking to collaborate on Unity Game Development
 - 📫 How to reach me: aivancarlostuquero@gmail.com